morphy76/g-fe-server/README.md

 Routers, the API router in particular, are integrated with Opentracing with a Gorilla extension: `go.opentelemetry.io/contrib/instrumentation/github.com/gorilla/mux/otelmux`.

 In the same way, such routers are configured to use Prometheus middlewares (`github.com/prometheus/client_golang`) to expose metrics about their usage.

+#### Dynamic routes with service announcing

+The presentatin server listens for UDP messages to add proxy routes to backend service; the message is an URI for the following schemas:

+- `route` add a new reverse proxy
+- `unroute` remove an existing reverse proxy

+The `route` schema has the route name and the forward URL, e.g. `route:/example:http://example-service/be/api/example` which means that the presentation server forwards the requests to `http://presentation-server/fe/api/example` to the specified backend URL.

+The `unroute` schema ahs just the route name, e.g. `route:/example`.

+Multiple route registrations increase a counter, the route is removed when this counter reaches 0.

+The module is a single-repo containing:

+- presentation server packages,
+- backend service packages,
+- shared packages.

+The `Makefile` has tasks for each of them.

+#### OIDC

+When OIDC integration is enabled (default), the request context is enriched with the _zytadel_ relaying party and resource server so that we can define 3 additional route components:

+- New routes to perform authentication under the `/auth` path, used by the presentation server to bind the IAM session with the HTTP session, these routes are not intended for APIs;
+- A middleware to test if the HTTP session is authenticated within an IAM session, again, not intended for APIs;
+- A middleware to inspect and, in case, renew the OIDC access token.

+APIs (TODO service split) leverage a middleware to test the access token from the HTTP request headers.

+#### Single repo & service split

+TODO

 #### MongoDB & domain repository